alhexmbs/alhexmbs/README.md

 ## Contact
 If you have any questions or suggestions, feel free to open an issue or contact me directly at [alhexmbs@gmail.com](mailto:alhexmbs@gmail.com).

 Thank you for checking out the CRUD Web Application project!
-We hope you find it useful and educational.
+I hope you find it useful and educational.